rneha725/system_design_concepts/Systems/Messaging Systems/Kafka.md

   number of consumers = number of paritions: each consumer is consuming from unique partition
 - Broker controller: There is one broker in the kafka cluster which performs the admin task of handling the introduction of a new broker, adding parititons, adding leaders, keep in checking the health of other brokers.
     - [Split brain](https://github.com/rneha725/system_design_concepts/blob/main/Systems/General%20issues%20in%20distributed%20systems.md#split-brain): if a controller dies, another is elected as the new one.
 But say the other one comes back as the new zombie controller.
 Then? this is a split brain issue where there are two dedicated service where only one central service is required.
     - Generational clock to solve this: each new broker is assigned a monotonically increasing value by using epoch time, other brokers only accept requests from the highest controller value.
+- Producer semantics: [durability vs performance]
+    - Fire and forget: producer publishes and does not wait for any confirmation from broker.
+    - Committed to leader: if leader crashes before quorum knows about the record, then it might be lost
+    - Committed to leader and quorum: highest durability with performance hit.
+- Consumer semantics: [deliery]
+    - at most once: when upon receiving the record consumer acks and then processes, if it fails, the message is lost
+    - at least once: first processes, then commits the offset to the broker, if after processing the consumer crashes, the record is delivered again
+    - exactly one: in one transaction commit and processing is perfomed, the whole transaction is rolledback when consumer crashes, hard to achieve.
+Decreases throuput.
+- Retention policies: upto a time or upto a size.

 ### Zookeeper
 It is a distributed confuguration and synchronization service, it is read-optimized kv store, used to coordinate among brokers in a cluster.
 It stores the offset for consumer group's consumers.
 Stores the leader and followers for a record.ACLs.
 All the critical data is stored in the zookeeper cluster.
 Kafka producers, now, do not connect to zookeeper for the partition info for a key, but it happens through a call to any broker(not sure why?????)